andreamust/harte-library/README.md

-# harte_library
+# The Harte Library

-Library of utilities for working with chords encoded according to the Harte notation
+Library of utilities for working with music chords encoded according to the Harte notation as an extension of music21 chord module.

 Ideas:
 * harte_simplifier